 For an official withdrawal, by which the student completes the Withdrawal from University Form, the withdrawal date used in the Return of Title IV Funds calculation is the actual date indicated on the form.
-For unofficial withdrawals, by which the student just stops attending classes without notification, the withdrawal date will be the midpoint of the semester or the last date of documented academic activity determined by Marian University.
-Additional documentation supporting the last date of academic activity may be provided by the student, if they verify a later date of attendance than determined by Marian University.
+For unofficial withdrawals, by which the student just

-Return of Title IV Funds does not apply to federal work-study, Indiana State grants, any Marian University aid, or any outside scholarship.
+Return of Title IV Funds does not apply any Marian University aid, or any outside scholarship.
 Please contact the Office of Financial Aid for the consequences of dropping classes for any of these types of aid.